Regular Bipartite Graphs And Their Properties: Non-Isomorphic Graph Enumeration

+\begin{notation} {Notation $\Psi$ for the Canonical form Of A $2$-Regular Bipartite Graph with $2m$ vertices generated by $\beta \in P_{2}(m)$} \\ We denote the $2$-regular bipartite graph with $2m$ vertices generated by $\beta \in P_{2}(m)$ as $\Psi(\beta)$. $\Psi$ is thus a function that maps each element from $P_{2}(m)$ to a $2$-regular bipartite graph with $2m$ vertices, each of which would be a Canonical Form in its Eqivalence Class.\\ $\Psi :P_{2}(m)\to$ Set Of $2$-Regular Bipartite Graphs with $2m$ vertices. \end{notation}

-\textbf{Proof} If $P(m)$ is the set of all unrestricted partitions of $m\in \mathbb{N}$ , we can establish a one-one onto map between the set $P(m-1)$ and subset $A(m)\subset P(m)$ that contains partitions of $m$ with at least one $1$ in it since all partitions of $m-1$ with $1$ appended are partitions of $m$ with at least one $1$ .
-Hence, the set $P_{2}(m)$ is generated when $A(m)$ is removed from $P(m)$ and therefore we obtain the equation $E(m,2)=p(m,2)=p(m)\text{--}p(m-1)$.
-The earliest equation for $p(m)$ was obtained by Ramanujan and Hardy in $1918$ and has been described in $[10]$.}
+\begin{theorem} The number of elements in the set $P_{2}(m)$ is given by $p(m,2)=p(m) - p(m-1)$ where $p(m)$ is the number of unrestricted partitions of $m\in \mathbb{N}$. \end{theorem} \begin{proof} If $P(m)$ is the set of all unrestricted partitions of $m\in \mathbb{N}$, we can establish a one-one onto map between the set $P(m-1)$ and subset $A(m)\subset P(m)$ that contains partitions of $m$ with at least one $1$ in it since all partitions of $m-1$ with $1$ appended are partitions of $m$ with at least one $1$.
+Hence, the set $P_{2}(m)$ is generated when $A(m)$ is removed from $P(m)$ and therefore we obtain the equation $E(m,2)=p(m, 2)=p(m) - p(m-1)$. \end{proof} The earliest equation for $p(m)$ was obtained by Ramanujan and Hardy in $1918$ and has been described in \cite{27}.